OctopusDeploy/blog/blog/2022-q1/jenkins-ten-plugins/index.md

 - automatically trigger deployments in Octopus when a build completes
 - fail a build in Jenkins if the deployment in Octopus fails.

 See our documentation for more on [using Jenkins with Octopus](https://octopus.com/docs/packaging-applications/build-servers/jenkins).
-Why not also check out some of our other blogs:
+Also, why not also check out some of our other Jenkins-related blogs:

 -	[Octopus plugin for Jenkins: Painless Jenkins integration](https://octopus.com/blog/octopus-jenkins-plugin)
 -	[Using Jenkins Pipelines with Octopus](https://octopus.com/blog/using-jenkins-pipelines)